OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### IP Blacklisting

 Less sophisticated attacks will often use a relatively small number of IP addresses, which can be blacklisted after a number of failed login attempts.
 These failures should be tracked separately to the per-user failures, which are intended to protect against brute-force attacks.
-The blacklist should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.
+The deny list should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.

 Additionally, there are publicly available blacklists of known bad IP addresses which are collected by websites such as [AbuseIPDB](https://www.abuseipdb.com) based on abuse reports from users.